reoim/LoggingWorkshopPage/content/workshop1/cloudtrail/_index.ko.md

 import * as cdk from '@aws-cdk/core';
 import { LogBucketStack } from '../lib/log-bucket-stack';
 import { CloudtrailStack } from '../lib/cloudtrail-stack';
-import { ServerlessStack } from '../lib/serverless-stack';
-import { WebServerStack } from '../lib/webserver-stack';
-import { LogDestinationStack } from '../lib/log-destination-stack';

 const envRegion = { region: 'us-east-2' };
 const app = new cdk.App();